jmford2/Covid19-NP-Swab/design_files/abiogenix_swab_nubs/V1/testing/readme.md

-These swabs were printed using HP MJF 3D printing technology at Fathom Studios in Oakland Ca.
+These swabs were printed using HP MJF 3D printing technology using PA12 material at Fathom Studios in Oakland Ca.

 # Flexibility
 - swabs are quite flexible